The Neutrino Opacity of Neutron Star Inner Crust: Results

-This expression is for an angle averaged $S(q)$, since collapsing cores are polycristalline, and the orientiation of each grain of the crystal is randomly oriented~\cite{sonoda_impact_2007}.
-Figure~\ref{fig:gr_sq} shows the pair distribution function and structure factor (see appendix for a detailed explanation of its calculation) for a system with proton fraction $x=0.5$, density $\rho=0.05\,\text{fm}^{-3}$ and temperature $T=0.5\,\text{MeV}$.
-In the pair distribution function we can identify (marked with $ \blacktriangledown$) the peak that belongs to the crystalline structure of the nucleons within the pasta --- neutron correlation with nearest neighbors --- , and also a very long range interaction (marked with a dashed line $-\,-$.); this interaction translates to the peak for low wave-numbers in the structure factor, related to the pasta structures.
-The structure factor displays a peak located at $q_\text{peak} = 0.43\,\text{fm}^{-1}$ with a width of about $\text{FWHM} = 0.08\,\text{fm}^{-1}$, thus defining a range of wavelengths in which the structure is considerably opaque.
+As explained in Section~\ref{ssc:moi_no}, we calculate the neutrino opacity of the neutron rich matter.
+Figure~\ref{fig:gr_sq_gnocchi} shows the pair distribution function, structure factor (see appendix for a detailed explanation of its calculation) and opacity for the \emph{gnocchi} phase.
+In the pair distribution function we can identify (marked with $ \blacktriangledown$) the peak that corresponds to the crystalline structure of the nucleons within the pasta --- neutron correlation with nearest neighbors ---, and also a very long range order (marked with a dashed line $-\,-$.); this interaction leads to the peak for low wavenumbers in the structure factor, related to the pasta structures.
+The structure factor displays a pasta peak (see Figure~\ref{fig:gr_sq_gnocchi}) located at $q_\text{peak} = 0.37\,\text{fm}^{-1}$ (that translates to a neutrino energy of $E_\nu \approx 70\,\text{MeV}$) for this \emph{gnocchi} phase and with a full width at half maximum of about $\Delta q_{\text{FWHM}} = 0.08\,\text{fm}^{-1}$ ($\Delta E_{\text{FWHM}} \approx 15\,\text{MeV}$), by so defining a range of wavelengths in which the structure is considerably opaque.

-For each configuration of given proton fraction, density and temperature, we calculate the structure factor and extract the pasta peak of the structure factor for long wavelengths.
-We will refer to this value as ``Absorption of the system''.

 We simulated the system for a total of about 1000 different configurations (4 different proton fractions, 10 different densities and 30 different temperatures).
-For each combination of $(x, \rho, T)$ we calculate the pair distribution function $g(r)$, whose Fourier transform is the structure factor.
-From this structure factor we take the very long range peak.
+For each configuration of given proton fraction, density and temperature, we calculate the structure factor and calculate the corresponding opacity, according to equation~\eqref{eq:opac} and extract its maximum value for long wavelengths.
+We will refer to this value as \emph{opacity peak}.
 A word of caution must be said about the low temperatures.
-As we have shown in a previous work~\cite{alcain_beyond_2014}, below a certain temperature (near $1\,\text{MeV}$) the system might freeze in one of many local minima.
+As we have shown in a previous work~\cite{alcain_beyond_2014}, below a certain temperature (near $1\,\text{MeV}$) the system might lock in one of many local minima.
 Because of this, the system cannot be directly simulated at low temperatures.
-Instead, the low temperature limit must be obtained coming from high temperatures, carefully lowering the temperature and checking whether the system thermalized or not.
+Instead, the low temperature limit must be obtained coming from high temperatures, carefully lowering the temperature and checking whether the system is thermalized or not.